idavidrein/rl/README.md

 ## Algorithms Implemented

-* Vanilla Policy Gradient: Similar to the REINFORCE algorithm, with on-policy Monte Carlo sampling.
+* Vanilla Policy Gradient (VPG): Similar to the REINFORCE algorithm, with on-policy Monte Carlo sampling.
 Uses Adam for optimization.

-* A2C: Modification of VPG where a value function is learned to estimate discounted rewards, and Generalized Advantage Estimation is used to estimate the advantage function.
+* Advantage Actor-Critic (A2C): Modification of VPG where a value function is learned to estimate discounted rewards, and Generalized Advantage Estimation is used to estimate the advantage function.
 Policy updates are biased, but with lower variance than with VPG.

+* Proximal Policy Optimization (PPO-Clip): An A2C algorithm in which a clipped surrogate objective function is used to discourage large (and likely harmful) policy updates.